ivogeorg/FCND-Motion-Planning/README.md

 2. Why are the offsets integers?
 3. Why are they negated?
 Does this have to do with flipping the grid so that North is positive up and East is positive to the right, so that the origin of the grid is bottom left?
 4. Why does the grid have to be flipped?
-5. What does the simulator show and how does that correspond to the grid? *Any way to display all the clear nodes on the grid?*
+5. Any way to display all the clear nodes on the grid?
 6. What exactly, relative to the grid, is the goal in `grid_goal = (-north_offset + 10, -east_offset + 10)`?
 7. How should the tuple indices of `grid_clear_nodes` be used to conform to this goal formation?
 8. Is there a correspondence between the indices of the grid nodes and their local positions?
 For example, are they evenly spaced?